The Year of the Death of Ricardo Reis: Themes

 Reis also carries on a lackluster love affair, but even in what seems to be his most intimate relationships, he is continually and voluntarily alienated from society.

 The most revealing glimpse of Reis is through a series of conversations with the spirit of Fernando Pessoa, over the course of which Reis loses a clear concept of the nature of life and death and the difference between the two.

 In the novel's final scene, Reis "dies" by calmly putting on his jacket and following Pessoa into the graveyard.
 Ultimately, the novel is a story of one man's attempt to resist any sort of cultural contextualization and reject any place in society whatsoever.

-The book is also, in some sense, an exercise in meta-literature.
+The book is also an exercise in meta-literature.
 Fernando Pessoa had created the character of Ricardo Reis fifty years or so prior to its release, giving him a biography and writing many poems under that name.
 That Saramago would place the two characters side by side underscores a deliberate blurring of the boundaries between fantasy and reality, a common theme in Saramago's work, and a rejection of traditional limitations on narrative practices.
-Reis spends much of his time reading a novel called The God of the Labyrinth, a fictional novel mentioned by the writer Jorge Luis Borges and attributed to the title character of his short story "A Survey of the Works of Herbert Quain".
+Reis spends much of his time reading a novel called The God of the Labyrinth, a fictional novel mentioned by the writer Jorge Luis Borges and attributed to the title character of his short story "An Examination of the Work of Herbert Quain".

 Style

-The Year of the Death of Ricardo Reis is written in Saramago's distinctive style, in which he disregards the traditional use of punctuation, except for commas and periods, which denote dialogue and changes in the speaker using only capital letters.
+The Year of the Death of Ricardo Reis is written in Saramago's distinctive style, which disregards the traditional use of punctuation, except for commas and periods, and which denotes dialogue and changes in the speaker using only capital letters.
 Saramago uses long, flowing sentences and paragraphs often several pages in length.
 Saramago also digresses from the story frequently, occasionally even in the first person, remarking philosophically on the significance of images, objects, or situations encountered in the story.

 Saramago’s writing technique often has strong magical-realist elements.